DeanHeeger/Padlet-Link/README.md

-Copy this link and paste in your browser to see every thing I have done during my time at Capaciti https://padlet.com/deanheeger/intern-profile-board-hsgj09iirjdtns26
+Click this link to see every thing I have done during my time at Capaciti.
+If link is un-clickable, copy and paste it into your browser. https://padlet.com/deanheeger/intern-profile-board-hsgj09iirjdtns26